The Miraculous Book

 As he insists that the Universe didn’t have a Designer, he probably should have called his book “The Grand Accident” rather than “The Grand Design".

 Hawking first became famous about 20 years ago when he published a very popular book called “A Brief History of Time”.
-I bought a copy and enjoyed reading it, although I couldn't agree with some of his conclusions.
+I bought a copy at the time and enjoyed reading it, although I couldn't agree with some of his more speculative conclusions.

 A Christian scientist, Roy Peacock, wrote a response to “A Brief History of Time” called “A Brief History of Eternity” in which he presented a Christian critique and alternative.